Ewe Belong: Lost Sheep & Big Parties

 Ewe Belong

-In this scripture, Jesus is calling the religious leaders of his day to dive into a theology of a radically loving God who draws us closer to love.
+In this scripture, Jesus is calling the religious leaders of his day to dive into a theology of a radically loving God, who draws us closer to love.
 It is a conversation around repentance but not how we think of repentance.
 Sheep are not in trouble for being sheep.
-The shepherd doesn’t shame them for being lost and the other sheep don’t hold up signs that say “sinner repent.”
-Metanoia…the Greek word for repentance.
-And it is not repentance or transformation or turning around towards God that is born out of fear of God’s punishment and wrath.
-This is born out of God’s great love.
-We are so loved, we can grow.
-We are so valuable, we can heal our broken spaces and honor the wounds in the world.
-God, the Good Shepherd searches for us in love and abundance no matter the risk.
-God finds us beautiful and beloved and then She makes a feast, filling our cups to overflow and asks us to help set the table and throw the doors of welcome open wide.
+The shepherd doesn’t shame them for being lost and the other sheep don’t hold up signs saying, “Sinner, repent.”
+Metanoia is the Greek word for repentance.
+And it is not a repentance, transformation, or turning around towards God that is born out of fear of God’s punishment and wrath.
+This repentance is born out of God’s great love.
+We are so loved we can grow.
+We are so valuable we can heal our broken spaces and honor the wounds in the world.
+God, the Good Shepherd, searches for us in love and abundance, no matter the risk.
+God finds us beautiful and beloved and then She makes a feast, filling our cups to overflow and asking us to help set the table.
+She throws the doors of welcome open wide.

 May we have the courage.